HankWang-WL/CSI_Estimator_With_MMSE/README.md

 - **H**: channel matrix, shape `(N_rx × N_tx × L × 2)` — complex-valued channel coefficients
 - **n**: additive white Gaussian noise

 Each training sample represents a single CSI frame – we use L = 8 pilot subcarriers (spanning 8 frequencies in one OFDM symbol, similar to 5G NR CSI-RS patterns).
+Internally, the real and imaginary parts of 𝑥 and 𝑦 are separated and stacked as 4 input channels.
 The model learns to predict **Ĥ** (estimated H) from the input pair (x, y).

 *Intuition*: The channel matrix H describes how each transmit antenna’s signal propagates to each receive antenna.
 Our neural networks learn to recover this matrix from the distorted pilot signals received, effectively learning the complex gain and phase introduced by the channel.